tr4c3datr4il/steal-the-stealer/README.md

 - First, create `token_list.json` in `utils/` directory or you can modify the code to read it from any path you want, any name you love.

-- Add token and chat id with `update_token.py` or you can manually do it with this format:
+- Add token and chat id with `/api/update_token` endpoint or you can manually do it with this format:

 ```json
 {